-Android 9 Pie vs. iOS 12 New Features: Overview and Comparison
+Android 9 Pie vs. iOS 12: Overview and Comparison

 Whether you’re an avid Android or iOS user, the fact remains that each OS offers both similar and exclusive features that people will appreciate.
 With Android Pie and iOS 12, the battle will only intensify until the next new update kicks in.